-Prepare for the Faucet Repair
+Prepare for the Kitchen Faucet Repair

-Then, turn the shutoff valves beneath the sink and place a rag in the sink's drain so tiny parts won't be lost.
+Once you've identified the leak's location, turn the shutoff valves beneath the sink and place a rag in the sink's drain so tiny parts won't be lost.
 As you disassemble the faucet, take notes or digital images of the process and parts' placements to ensure you correctly reassemble the faucet.
 Set aside worn parts to take them with you to the hardware store.
 Wipe valves clean.
 Soak mineral-crusted parts in vinegar.

 Solve the Problem

-1. Water-flow problems.
+Water-flow problems.
 Mineral deposits or other gunk might build up and block water flow.
 Use a screwdriver to gently chip away debris; turn water back on to flush out the dirt.
 Reassemble the faucet, and turn on water to check flow.
 Still sluggish?
 Remove the aerator at the spout's end; soak in vinegar; and clean with a toothbrush.

-2. Drips at the spout's end.
+Drips at the spout's end.
 For a ball valve faucet, replace the seats and springs, tighten the adjusting ring, and replace worn O rings.
 If it's a cartridge-style faucet, remove the cartridge and replace the O rings on the cartridge.
 Ceramic disk faucets rarely leak, but if they do, replace cartridge seals and O rings.
 For compression/stem faucets, replace washers; if leaking persists replace the seat and the stem.

-3. Leaky handles.
+Leaky handles.
 For single-handle washerless faucets, remove the handle and gently tighten the cap/adjusting ring to which the handle connects.
 For compression faucets, remove handles and replace O rings.